 In late winter each year, apply a general compound fertiliser at 70 grams per square metre over the rooting area.
 Apply a mulch or organic matter such as well rotted manure, compost or bark in spring.
 Give extra water during dry periods in the spring and summer for the first 3-4 years after planting, after that mulberries should grow with minimal irrigation.
 The branches of mature trees may become brittle, so it may become necessary to provide support by driving a forked stake into the ground and resting the branch on cushioned sacking in the fork.

 Mulberry yields are very variable.
-The mulberry fruits mature over a few weeks in mid to late summer, and are almost black in colour when ripe, parting easily from the sur.
+The fruit mature over a few weeks in mid to late summer, and are almost black in colour when ripe, parting easily from the stem.
 For preserving, use slightly under ripe fruits.
 Take care when harvesting as the juice stains clothes easily.
 For large mulberry trees, spread a cloth beneath the tree to catch the fruit, and then gently shake the branches.

 Mulberries are not commonly bothered by pests and diseases although birds will often take fruit, creating a need for a net to be cast over the mulberry tree.